jerome-trc/biomorph/ATTRIB.md

 Sprite RUCKA is derived from Sonik.o.fan's reshading of Doom 64's backpack sprite, which itself is courtesy of Midway Games Inc.

-Sprites STYX A through D use the work of Realm667 user CaptainToenail ("Adrenaline Kit").
+The following sprites are derived partially from the work of Realm667 user CaptainToenail ("Adrenaline Kit"):
+- All frames of CAMO
+- All frames of PANA
+- All frames of STYX
+- All frames of MKIT

-[This spritesheet](https://forum.zdoom.org/viewtopic.php?p=1240563#p1240563) by Sonik.o.fan provided the basis for the following graphics:
+[This spritesheet](https://forum.zdoom.org/viewtopic.php?p=1240563#p1240563) by Sonik.o.fan was used either wholly or partially as the basis for the following graphics:
+- All frames of CAMO
-- CBRN A through D
+- All frames of CBRN
+- All frames of MKIT
+- All frames of PANA
-- PNVG A and B
+- All frames of PNVG
-- STYX A through D
+- All frames of STYX

 [This spritesheet](https://forum.zdoom.org/viewtopic.php?t=37753) by Sgt.
 Shivers provided the basis used to create muzzle flashes for:
+- The GPMG (sprite set GMG1)
 - The Pump Shotgun (sprite set 870F)
+- The Service Pistol (sprite set SVP1)

 ## Fonts